This article covers:

 Agile is a developmental software method that sets a framework for development work in iterations based on the end-user’s requirements.

-Agile is a customer-centric approach to development where customer feedback on the existing product version plays a crucial role in developing the next version.
+Agile is a customer-centric approach to development where customer feedback on the existing product version plays a crucial role.
+That is in developing the next version.

 Some of the key advantages of using the agile method for development are: